Blues Scoop™ Datasheet

 - Header Pins: 4 pairs of through-hole mounted male header pins.

-Internal testing resulted in the Scoop powering approximately 20 new cellular sessions with the Notecard, or up to 200 syncs between the Notecard and Notehub.
-Results may vary depending the type of wireless coverage in the area and the amount of data being sent.
+Based on internal testing, Scoop is able to power up to approximately 20 on/off cellular connection cycles, or up to 240 minutes of a single cellular connection.
+Results may vary depending the type of wireless coverage in the area and the amount and frequency of data being sent.

 Power Information